namishelex01/MyNotes/Audit-Record-Types.md

 `GRP_AUTH` |	Triggered when a group password is used to authenticate against a user-space group.
 `GRP_CHAUTHTOK` |	Triggered when a group account password or PIN is modified.
 `GRP_MGMT` |	Triggered to record user-space group account attribute modification.
-`INTEGRITY_DATA:black_circle:` |	Triggered to record a data integrity verification event run by the kernel.
+`INTEGRITY_DATA` :black_circle: |	Triggered to record a data integrity verification event run by the kernel.
-`INTEGRITY_HASH:black_circle:` |	Triggered to record a hash type integrity verification event run by the kernel.
+`INTEGRITY_HASH` :black_circle: |	Triggered to record a hash type integrity verification event run by the kernel.
-`INTEGRITY_METADATA:black_circle:` |	Triggered to record a metadata integrity verification event run by the kernel.
+`INTEGRITY_METADATA` :black_circle: |	Triggered to record a metadata integrity verification event run by the kernel.
-`INTEGRITY_PCR:black_circle:` |	Triggered to record Platform Configuration Register (PCR) invalidation messages.
+`INTEGRITY_PCR` :black_circle: |	Triggered to record Platform Configuration Register (PCR) invalidation messages.
-`INTEGRITY_RULE:black_circle:` |	Triggered to record a policy rule.
+`INTEGRITY_RULE` :black_circle: |	Triggered to record a policy rule.
-`INTEGRITY_STATUS:black_circle:` |	Triggered to record the status of integrity verification.
+`INTEGRITY_STATUS` :black_circle: |	Triggered to record the status of integrity verification.
 `IPC` |	Triggered to record information about a Inter-Process Communication object referenced by a system call.
 `IPC_SET_PERM` |	Triggered to record information about new values set by an IPC_SET control operation on an IPC object.
 `KERN_MODULE` |	Triggered to record a kernel module name on load or unload.